Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Model setting

 \section{Model setting}

 We consider a one-period economy, with uncertainty realized at the end of the period.
 By $(\Omega,\mathcal F,\p)$ we denote a probability space, with $\mathcal F$ the $\sigma$-algebra of events, and by $\E$ we denote expectation under $\p$.
 Let $\X$ be a set of random variables on $\Omega$, referred to as \emph{payoffs}, which represent random monetary payoffs at the end of the period.
 We assume that $\X$ is a convex cone, i.e., it is closed under addition and positive scalar multiplication.
 For instance, $\X$ may be the space $L^1$ of integrable random variables.
 Two random variables $X$ and $Y$ are almost surely equal if $\p(X=Y)=1$, and we identify them, omitting ``almost surely'' in equalities unless we want it emphasized.
 Let $\R_+=[0,\infty)$.
-We assume $n$ agents for some $n>0$ and write $[n]=\{1,\dots,n\}$.\footnote{Our assumption of finitely many agents avoids cases where risk-seeking agents are negligible in the market, analyzed by \cite{A66}.} Let
+We assume $n$ agents for some $n>0$ and write $[n]=\{1,\dots,n\}$.\footnote{\cite{A66} derived a competitive equilibrium in a riskless market for possibly nonconvex preferences.
+Crucial in his analysis is the idealized assumption that there is a continuum of agents, so that the nonconvexity of preference of each single agent does not impact the market.
+We prefer to avoid such an idealized effect and to investigate real effects of risk seeking.} Let

 be the standard simplex in $\R^n$.
 We write $\Delta_n(v)=v \Delta_n=\{v\boldsymbol \theta:\boldsymbol\theta \in\Delta_n\}$ for $v>0$.
 Throughout, for a scalar $z$ and a vector $\mathbf y=(y_1,\dots,y_n)$, we write $z\mathbf y$ for the vector $(zy_1,\dots,zy_n)$.
 Denote by $\mathbf 0$ and $\mathbf 1$ the vectors $(0,\dots,0)$ and $(1,\dots,1)$ in $\R^n$.
 Thus, $y\mathbf 1=(y,\dots,y)$ and $\mathbf 1/y=(1/y,\dots,1/y)$ for $y>0$.
 We use boldface capital letters for (possibly random) $n$-dimensional vectors.
 Throughout, $0/0 = 0$.